TheWicketTK/squad-comp-stats/README.md

 | **Competitive Squad Modpack**             | Community-driven modpack for organized play.
 Includes automatic scoreboard exports. | [Steam Workshop › Competitive Squad Modpack](https://steamcommunity.com/sharedfiles/filedetails/?id=3561863613) |
 | **Comp Skirmish (with `_caster` layers)** | Training/scrim mod that supports scoreboard export (layers ending with `_caster`).  | [Steam Workshop › Comp Skirmish](https://steamcommunity.com/sharedfiles/filedetails/?id=3294562930)             |

-> 💡 **Tip:** The scoreboard path may vary depending on your mod or server setup.
-> Update the `"scoreboardPath"` in your config to match where your server saves the CSV files.